 Tips to Design a Small Kitchen

 - The first step is to declutter.
-Keep only those things that your use on a regular basis.
+Keep only those things that you use regularly.
 Be realistic about what your kitchen can accommodate and stick to it.
 Make a list of the things that you will be keeping in your kitchen and discard the rest.
 You may store them in the storage room for the time being or entirely throw away those that you will no longer need.
-Keep the design consistent, in terms of furniture, décor and flooring to make your kitchen look more organized and create an illusion of space.
+Keep the design consistent, in terms of furniture, décor, and flooring to make your kitchen look more organized and create an illusion of space.

 - The perfect lighting can make all the difference in a small kitchen.
 Illuminate dark spots and have task lightings for worktops and cooking areas.
-Use feature lights to to highlight the interior of glass-fronted cabinets and open shelving and use pinth lights to make the floor space appear larger.
+Use feature lights to highlight the interior of glass-fronted cabinets and open shelving and use pinch lights to make the floor space appear larger.